 To say that the loss of Marylin threw the studio into chaos would be an understatement.
 She and the artists had had a close, almost familial, relationship and they felt her absence keenly.
 Joe Chorlton was emotionally bereft and entered into a series of relationships (including an extremely short-lived second marriage) that impacted the studio’s operation in terms of personnel.
-Some of the ladies were employees (who subsequently left) and others were brought into the studio as employees and given various ‘office’ positions.
-Many of the newcomers to the sales/management team were focused more on “what will sell in quantity” than on quality or design, and the artists began to resent this.
-They were not accustomed to having people who had absolutely no idea of what goes into producing a piece of Cybis, from conception to retail-ready-production, tell them how to ply their craft.
+Some of the ladies were employees (who subsequently left) and others were brought into the studio as new hires, often as office staff.
+Many of the newcomers to the sales/management team were focused more on what would sell best, rather than on quality or design, and the artists began to resent this.
+They were not accustomed to having people who had absolutely no idea of what goes into producing a piece of Cybis, from conception to retail-ready production, tell them how to ply their craft.
 As a result, more and more artists and artisans began to leave.

 In the mid-1980s Joe Chorlton married Theresa Rose.
-She had no background in the porcelain industry, having worked primarily for a local radio station.
-As the owner’s wife she became a partner in the company (Cybis, Inc.) and active in how it was run, hiring relatives and friends, interacting with Cybis’ retailers, and becoming involved in marketing events along with her husband.
+As the owner’s wife she became a partner in the company (Cybis, Inc.) and active in how it was run, hiring administrative personnel, interacting with Cybis’ retailers, and becoming involved in marketing events along with her husband.
 Subsequent personality conflicts both inside and outside the studio resulted in more departures, including the studio’s original financial team.
-Overall spending on management’s end had increased dramatically during the 1980s and the “books” were looking less and less healthy.
-By the late 1980s they were approaching disaster.
+Overall spending on management’s end had increased dramatically during the 1980s and the balance sheets were looking less and less healthy.
+By the mid to late 1980s they were approaching disaster.

-Worse yet, the salary deductions that had previously gone into the pension plan during Marylin’s tenure were discovered (by an alert employee) to be now going directly into the company coffers instead.
-Faced with the prospect of a nasty lawsuit, the studio management paid their remaining employees back whatever they had ‘paid in’ and shut the pension account entirely.
+Worse yet, the studio’s matching contribution that had always gone into the pension plan during Marylin’s tenure was discovered (by an alert employee) to have been discontinued without any notification to the employees.
+Faced with the prospect of a nasty lawsuit, the studio’s lawyers worked out settlement arrangements with each of the current and former employees and then closed the pension account.

 Production shortcuts became common during the 1980s.
 For example, normally each paint color is fired separately but a directive was issued from “management” that multiple paint colors should be applied at once so as to reduce the number of firings needed.
-Originally, all painting was done by hand but during the 1980s the artists were directed to mechanically airbrush the ‘skin’ and all other larger areas whenever possible (you can see the difference in the hair of the Eskimo Child busts made during the pre- versus post-airbrush timeframes.)
-Instead of taking the time to mix their own paint colors, the studio decided to hire a company to supply the paint jars pre-mixed; this meant that if a color didn’t fire properly, the entire batch of that color would also fire the same way.
-Some of the resulting colors were not what the original designer had planned but the studio management deemed them “good enough.”
-As the 1980s progressed, many of the releases became much more simplistic (easier and faster to produce) and handmade (not cast from a mold) elements such as flowers and leaves less in evidence, especially on the nonlimited editions.
+Airbrushing took the place of hand painting on many large areas; one can see the difference in the hair of the Eskimo Child busts made during the pre- versus post-airbrush timeframes.)
+Instead of having the artists mix their own paints, as had always been done, the studio decided to hire a company to supply the paint jars pre-mixed.
+Some of the resulting colors were not exactly what the original designer had planned but the sales team deemed them “good enough.”
+As the 1980s progressed, many of the releases became more simplistic (easier and faster to produce) and handmade (not cast from a mold) elements such as flowers and leaves less in evidence, especially on the nonlimited editions.
 Compare the handmade flowers and leaves of the 1960s/70s Rebecca with the entirely-molded ones of the late-1980s Girl Picking Daisies; both are shown in this post.
 Faced with these artistic headwinds, morale in the workrooms plummeted; a few diehard veterans stuck it out but most did not.

 The letter is signed by Phil Allen, who had been a colleague of Theresa Chorlton’s during her time at the local radio station before he was subsequently hired by Cybis; his title is “Director of Special Services.”
 This is the very first known instance of the studio selling items directly to retail purchasers, but obviously it was born of necessity due to their dwindling number of retail partners.

 The annual Christmas party at Cybis had always been a happy time, with food and drink and during which various test/prototype, just-for-fun, and imperfect pieces were raffled off to employees, and end-of year bonuses in envelopes were handed out by Joe Chorlton.
 The studio normally shut down between Christmas and New Year’s, all of their shipments having already been sent, so that everyone could enjoy a week off.
 The 1989 party was different.
-The envelopes contained no bonuses, but instead a short letter advising each full-time employee that the studio would not reopen in January but would remain closed “until sometime in the spring to reorganize, after which we may be in touch with you.”
+The envelopes contained no bonuses, but instead a short letter advising that the studio would not reopen in January but would remain closed “until sometime in the spring to reorganize, after which we may be in touch with you.”
 In other words, pink slips.
-Most of the employees never saw this coming and nobody was called back to work on a full time basis.
+Most of the employees never saw this coming.

 After dismissing the entire staff at the end of 1989, Cybis employed artists only on a part-time or as-needed basis during the remaining decades.
 The studio remained closed until they began selling directly to collectors for the first time in November 1991 (see this post for their original advertising of this event.)
-The showroom was open only on weekends at first, but in later years only by appointment.
-Visitors were not taken into the workrooms but were only allowed into the public/showroom areas.
+The showroom was open only during specific days and hours, or by appointment.

-As my post about Advertising Literature and Price Lists shows, after 1990 the studio switched entirely to “on demand” production –clearly necessary because they no longer had any regular artist employees.
+As my post about Advertising Literature and Price Lists shows, after 1990 the studio switched entirely to on-demand production; this was clearly necessary because they no longer had any full-time artist employees.
 All their advertising after 1989 states that “Sculptures are made to order and cannot be cancelled”, “Shipping delays may be necessary”, and so forth, although no doubt quite a few of the items that were for sale were already-finished backstock from the 1980s that had never been shipped to retailers.

-A huge stumbling block was the Chorltons’ refusal to acknowledge the reality that the art porcelain market had not only changed during the 1990s, but had essentially crashed and burned.
+A huge stumbling block was the studio’s refusal to acknowledge the reality that the art porcelain market had not only changed during the 1990s, but had essentially crashed and burned.
 Far fewer people were willing and able to spend multiple thousands of dollars on a porcelain figurine that they could find on the secondary market for far less.
 Unfortunately, the studio continued to increase their retail prices as if it was still the hot high-end-collectibles market of the mid 1970s and early 1980s, and their 1990s price lists show increases that utterly fly in the face of reality.
-This is why I do not cite 1990s or early 2000s Cybis “MSRP” on this website: Most likely very few, if any, people were actually paying those prices.
-(I will discuss the state of current market values of Cybis in a future Archive post.)
+This is why I do not cite late-1990s or early 2000s Cybis “MSRP” on this website: Very few, if any, people were actually paying those prices.
+(I discuss the state of current market values in this post.)

-In 1995 the studio launched a Collectors Society but it was discontinued in 1997 despite having offered members several specially decorated versions of certain items (illustrated in the linked post.)
+In 1995 the studio launched a Collectors Society but it was discontinued in 1997 despite having offered members several specially decorated versions of certain items.
 During this time period the studio also sold some one of a kind pieces that were made by Boleslaw Cybis during the 1940s.
-Modern-day Cybis signatures were added to all such “legacy” pieces, many of which were never originally signed.
+Modern-day Cybis signatures were added to many such “legacy” pieces which were never originally signed.

 Cybis made a brief foray onto eBay during the very early 2000s, selling “slightly imperfect” pieces at prices lower than their full retail (which was still far more than anyone else was asking for Cybis pieces.)
 To my recollection very few items were sold and they disappeared as an eBay seller in less than a year.
 I was told by one person who purchased a Sabrina bust from them via eBay that he never received it and got no response from the studio despite multiple inquiries; he ultimately filed an Item Never Received claim with eBay and got his money back that way.
 It may well be that eBay terminated the studio as a seller if this happened more than once or twice.

-The website and short-lived eBay portal appear to be the only advertising that the post-2000 studio engaged in.
-It is possible that they may have placed ads in local Trenton newspapers for a time during the 1990s and they probably did some direct mailings to former customers and any surviving retailers but there was no attempt to reach a wider audience.
-Social media was never utilized and I have found no literature more recent than the aforementioned 1999 price list.
-All full color literature appears to have ceased in 1989 or 1990.
+The website and short-lived eBay portal appear to be the only large-scale advertising that the post-2000 studio engaged in.
+Social media was never utilized.
+They did place ads in local Trenton newspapers for a time during the 1990s and they probably did some direct mailings to former customers and any surviving retailers but there was no attempt to reach a wider audience.
+However, the studio did begin opening its doors for the then-trendy factory-tour buses; mentions of this practice appear in several early-1990s issues of Collector Editions magazine, which reported on such things.

 The Cybis studio property was put up for sale in April 2019 by a commercial realtor with this listing description: